Mihir-Ai-lab/mihir-ai-lab.github.io/index.md

 Our **dual-key, blockchain escrow** keeps models compliant, auditable, and IP-safe—without ballooning cost or complexity.

-If you care about sovereign data systems or shipping AI that actually works, let’s connect --
+If you care about sovereign data systems or shipping AI that actually works, let’s connect!

 ### I Stand For&nbsp;🛡️ Sovereign by Design Frameworks
+--

 > “As privacy becomes policy and compute becomes currency, sovereign-by-design AI is non-negotiable.”